RyanJRasmussen/Checkers/README.md

 Pieces will be able to capture other pieces by moving diagoally across/over them

 Stretch goals:
+A button to restart the game/reset the positions of the pieces.
 Winning by the opposing player having no available moves left, a single player mode with a computer-controlled side.
 Make the board responsive/fit to viewport.
 Make the piece size based on a ratio, not on fixed pixel width and height.
-Also, want to work on chess eventually, taking the similarities from checkers and building upon/improving them
+Also, want to work on chess eventually, taking the similarities from checkers and building upon/improving them.